nvanlaerebeke/ApiBase/docs/40_Pagination.md

 The first step is going from the `PaginationQuery` class that defines the API contract to the internal `PaginationFilter` object.
 Next is passing that along to the code for your solution that will do the paging.

-There is a class `PagedResult` available to make integration between your solution and the `ServerAPI` easier.
+There is a class `PagedResult` available to make integration between your solution and the `ApiBase` easier.

 The `PageResponse` expects the data, total number of items available and the filter that was originally passed.